Theory of Hole-Spin Qubits in Strained Germanium Quantum Dots: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

 We are grateful to D.~J.~Paul, G.~Scappucci, D.~E.\ Savage, O. P. Sushkov, D. S. Miserev and M. A. Eriksson for illuminating discussions and helpful information.
 Work in Brazil was performed as part of the INCT-IQ and supported by Centro Nacional de Processamento de Alto Desempenho em São Paulo (CENAPAD-SP, project UNICAMP/FINEP-MCT), CNPq (304869/2014-7, 308251/2017-2, and 309861/2015-2), and FAPERJ (E-26/202.915/2015 and 202.991/2017).
 Work in Australia was supported by the Australian Research Council Centre of Excellence in Future Low-Energy Electronics Technologies (project CE170100039).
 Work in the U.S.A. was supported in part by ARO (W911NF-17-1-0274 and W911NF-17-1-0257), NSF (OISE-1132804), and the Vannevar Bush Faculty Fellowship program sponsored by the Basic Research Office of the Assistant Secretary of Defense for Research and Engineering and funded by the Office of Naval Research through grant N00014-15-1-0029.
+M.\ F.\ also acknowledges support from the NSF Quantum Leap Challenge Institute for Hybrid Quantum Architectures and Networks (NSF Award 2016136).
 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the Army Research Office (ARO), or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.